AlexisBoucherie/js-dice-game/README.md

 # js-dice-game
-A javascript 2-players dice game.
-The first to reach a hundred points is the winner.
+A javascript 2-player dice game.
+The first wizard to reduce his opponent's lifebar to zero wins the battle!